-All AZA Animal Programs, including Taxon Advisory Groups, Species Survival Plan® Programs, Scientific Advisory Groups, and Conservation Action Partnerships are eligible to manage fiscal resources in support of their objectives.
-An AZA Dedicated Fund account is designed to hold and distribute monies raised specifically to support projects initiated or coordinated by an AZA Animal Program.
+All AZA Programs including Taxon Advisory Groups, Species Survival Plan® Programs, Scientific Advisory Groups, and SAFE Species Programs are eligible to manage fiscal resources in support of their objectives.
+An AZA Dedicated Fund account is designed to hold and distribute monies raised specifically to support projects initiated or coordinated by these AZA Programs.

-Animal Programs interested in establishing an AZA Dedicated Fund account must complete an AZA Dedicated Funds Account Application Form and return it to the AZA Conservation Department.
-The Treasurer and Director of the sponsoring Institution must agree to abide by the Management Guidelines for AZA Conservation Program Dedicated Funds.
-Approval decisions will be communicated to the Chair/Coordinator/Manager of the Animal Program.
+Programs interested in establishing an AZA Dedicated Fund account must complete an AZA Dedicated Funds Account Application Form and return it to the AZA Conservation and Science Department.
+The Treasurer and Director of the sponsoring Institution must agree to abide by the Management Guidelines for AZA Dedicated Funds.
+Approval decisions will be communicated to the Chair/Coordinator/Manager of the Program.

-A designated contact - the Dedicated Fund Contact for the Animal Program that was identified on the Dedicated Fund application - is responsible for managing the account and maintaining accurate records.
-The AZA-accredited institution by which the Contact is employed must agree to assume responsibility for the account, its funds, and their management using their Employer Identification Number (EIN).
+A designated contact - the Dedicated Fund Contact for the Program that was identified on the Dedicated Fund application - is responsible for managing the account and maintaining accurate records.
+The AZA-accredited institution by which the Contact is employed must agree to assume responsibility for the account, its funds, and their management using their Employer Identification Number (EIN) (for U.S. organizations) of the equivalent (for non-U.S. organizations).
 The Association of Zoos and Aquariums, and its Board of Directors, shall not be held liable for unauthorized funding solicitations, tax liabilities, or individual misappropriation of funds.

-AZA Animal Programs selling merchandise, independently or at the annual AZA TAGmart, must first verify in writing to APM Committee and the AZA Conservation Department that revenue from merchandise sales will be reported on the institution's federal and state tax returns and that the required sales tax will be paid by the institution.
-This letter must be signed by the institution director.
+Revenue from merchandise sales by AZA Programs, independently or at the annual AZA TAG Mart, must be reported on the institution's federal and state tax returns, and the required sales tax must be paid by the institution.